Continuing Competence Program

 Audiology Reflection Examples:

-The SAC webcast on recreational NIHL provided me with further information on how specific recreational activities can have an impact on an individual’s hearing.
-Though we learn that noise exposure can have an effect on hearing thresholds, more emphasis is placed on occupational noise exposure.
+Reflection: The SAC webcast on recreational NIHL provided me with further information on how specific recreational activities can have an impact on an individual’s hearing.
+Though we learn that noise exposure can affect hearing thresholds, more emphasis is placed on occupational noise exposure.
 This webcast provided some statistics about recreational NIHL and the level of “noise doses” that result from many of these activities as found in various studies.
 This has been helpful in furthering my knowledge as an Audiologist as I feel better equipped to take history from patients regarding their historical noise exposure and make a more informed decision as to how much that exposure may contribute to hearing difficulties.

-As a clinician that completed my schooling in another province, the jurisprudence education modules were vital in helping me to understand and develop a strong basis for the procedures and policies here in Alberta.
+Reflection: As a clinician who completed my schooling in another province, the jurisprudence education modules were vital in helping me to understand and develop a strong basis for the procedures and policies here in Alberta.
 Though much of the content in the course overlapped with that of my prior knowledge, now having a more concrete understanding of the legislations and acts important to Audiologists in this province, as well as the tools and references to refer to during my practice is invaluable.

 SLP Reflection Examples:

-The ASHA webinar: Building a Culturally Inclusive & Gender Affirming Space taught me to communicate differently with my clients in the following ways:
+Reflection: The ASHA webinar: Building a Culturally Inclusive & Gender Affirming Space taught me to communicate differently with my clients in the following ways:

 • use gender neutral language (and how to deal with mistakes that happen)